pyTooling/pyTooling/doc/DataStructures/Tree.rst

 * Fast and simple tree data structure based on a single :py:class:`~pyTooling.Tree.Node` class.
 * A tree can be constructed top-down and bottom-up.
 * A node can have a unique ID.
-* Each node knows its level (distance from root).
+* A node knows its level (distance from root).
 * A node can have a value.
 * A node can store key-value-pairs via dictionary syntax.
 * A node has a reference to its parent node.
-* Each node has a reference to the root node in a tree (representative node).
+* A node has a reference to the root node in a tree (representative node).
+* Rendering to simple ASCII art for debugging purposes.

 .. _STRUCT/Tree/MissingFeatures: